webmeier/learnjs/outlines/outline8.md

     9. Closures
     10. Private and public variables
     11. Call, bind and apply
+    12. Factory functions...
+Need to slot this in somehow
 20. Integrating components
     1. PubSub pattern
     2. Custom events